autocontracts/permissioned-blocks/whitepaper.md

 By <a href="https://mikesmo.github.io/">Michael Smolenski</a>
 </p>

+## Abstract

+This paper describes a protocol called Permissioned Blocks enabling privacy and confidentiality for smart contract transactions.
+A capability system is created for granting specific permissions to parties of a smart contract.
+This allows one or more parties who are the owner(s) of the smart contract give consent to other participants to access the confidential smart contract information and perform functional operations.

+This protocol also enables files to be linked to a smart contract with the smart contract controlling access.
+The data is stored in a decentralised secure vault that is a modified version of IPFS allowing for the peer-to-peer distribution of the content.
+A benefit of this configuration is that files of any size can be attached to a smart contract without being charged high blockchain (gas) fees.

 ## Background

 In late 2015, I presented a blockchain prototype called Midasium[[1]](http://midasium.com/) at the finals of a Citibank competition.
 The aim of the prototype was to show how blockchain technology could primarily improve cash flow management in the real estate industry and secondarily to create a Virtual Credit Bureau for managing portfolio risk of real estate in real time.
 Midasium went on to come 2nd place in a Santander Bank competition in 2016.
 In 2017 Deloitte wrote the paper "Blockchain in commercial real estate"[[2]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf) where the Midasium concept was presented to convey the potential of such blockchain models to disrupt the commercial real estate sector.